 First prototype of the website!
-Featured simple sound and a counter (non-saved).
+Features simple sound and a counter (non-saved).

 Second prototype of the website!
-Featured more complex sound (multiplay, ..) and a saved counter via PHP/JS.
+Features more complex sound (multiplay, ..) and a saved counter via PHP/JS.

 The third prototype, woo!
 Features SQL implementation via PHP, with the help of Kagumi (see credits).

 Woohoo, initial release!
 Features a sidebar with contact info as well as links to partner sites.
 Also, counter is now saved in cache (background), while the counter seen on the page is instantly updated.
 (Meaning that even if cache gets under load, the button will keep up for you personally, and update in the background.
 This may result in discrepancies if you press the button fast and instantly refresh, but don't worry!)

 At last, finals are over!
 This version adds sound randomization for the button, so you'll no longer exclusively hear "yamero", but also various others such as her name intro!
 (Currently 5 different sounds have been implemented.
 I am open to add more if I am provided with a theme-fitting crop of the sound in mp3 format.)

 Well, I sure haven't done anything in a long time.
 This update makes the switch from MySQL to SQLite, introduces a whole bunch of new sounds as well as minor improvements to the CSS and HTML.
 And a little information: I plan on adding more sounds once Season 2 goes live, so stay tuned for that!

 It is finally time -- the website now has live updates for the counter!
 Never refresh the page just to see if anyone besides you has clicked the button ever again, just sit back and watch!
 This version also adds a soundboard for all your megumin needs, whenever and wherever you want, so go wild with your favorites.
 In addition several minor adjustments have been made, which however do not add any extra functionality.